-Important SEIU Local 509 documents:
+About Local 509

-- To unite as Local 509 members within the jurisdiction of the Service Employees International Union for mutual welfare, protection and advancement.
+- To unite as Local 509 members within the jurisdiction of the Service Employees International Union for mutual welfare, protection, and advancement.

-- To work as Union members in the establishment and maintenance of fair wages, hours,working conditions, and professional standards.
+- To work as Union members in the establishment and maintenance of fair wages, hours, working conditions, and professional standards.

 - To seek, organize, and unite all workers, eligible for membership herein, for their mutual advancement, both social and economic.